foxbunny/devsaava/README.md

 makes it a bit easier to spot big payloads.

 There is no support for client-side routing that uses URL paths, rather than hashes.
-In 2020's (and later) I think you shouldn't be doing if you're not also doing SSR.
+In 2020's (and later) I think you shouldn't be doing it if you're not also doing SSR.
 Don't bother with a PR.

 Colorful logging.
 This crap was developed using Notepad.
 Not Notepad++, just